MSFTserver/ipynb-py-convert/README.md

 Markdown cells are converted to python multiline strings `'''`.
 Code cells are left as is. `# %%` is used by vscode as the cell marker on which 'Run Cell' action is available.

+Metadata is converted from notebooks into .py and vise versa using `# !!` to denote the meta data lines in the .py files

 **Jupyter ipynb notebook**